-Dressing appropriately when working outdoors is more important than you may think.
-While it may be tempting to go for a less is more approach, you actually want to encourage your employees to stay covered for adequate protection.
+Dressing appropriately when working outdoors is more important than you think.
+While it may be tempting to go for a “less is more” approach, you actually want to encourage your employees to stay covered for adequate protection.

 Lightweight, loose-fitting, and light-colored clothing gives your workers the best protection from the sun’s rays and against the heat.
 Since sweating is a given in extreme heat, you should encourage your employees to change clothes any time they’ve become completely saturated.
 Wet clothing inhibits the body’s ability to regulate its temperature by sweating, increasing the likelihood of heat-related illness.

 Provide washcloths in cool water for your employees to wipe their faces with and encourage them to drape them around their necks while working to help keep them cool.
-Additionally, encourage your employees to wear and reapply sunscreen often, and provide sunscreen for your employees’ use.
+Additionally, provide sunscreen for your employees and encourage them to wear and reapply it often.
 Hats provide extra protection from UV rays for the face and should be worn any time that employees are going to be outdoors for extended periods.

 While the pace of work is often dictated by production or customer demands, the summer heat necessitates that employees slow down and work at an even pace.
-Know your employees limits and safe ability to work in the heat.
+Know your employees’ limits so they are safely able to work in the heat.

 Employees should have the opportunity for rest and breaks in shaded or air-conditioned areas.
-Whenever possible, encourage employees to work in shaded areas, or consider erecting portable tents that offer some sun protection.
+Whenever possible, encourage employees to work in shaded areas, or consider setting up portable tents that offer some sun protection.

 If possible, consider shifting work schedules so that employees are not working outdoors during the hottest hours of the day.
-If employees have to be outside between 10 a.m. and 2 p.m., ensure that they are allowed to take frequent breaks and don’t over-exert themselves.
+If employees have to be outside between 10 a.m. and 2 p.m., ensure that they are allowed to take frequent breaks and they aren’t over-exerting themselves.

-Before you head out the door to work, it may seem wise to fill up on a hearty breakfast, but when the heat is on smaller, lighter meals are your friend.
+Before you head out the door to work, it may seem wise to fill up on a hearty breakfast, but when the temperature is high, smaller, lighter meals are your friend.
 Encourage employees to eat light and enjoy small snacks periodically throughout the day.

 Light meals that are high in fiber and natural juice and low in protein help keep your employees naturally hydrated throughout the day.
-Fruits, leafy greens, and other vegetables keep your employees’ stomachs light and help avoid overheating.
 Offer light snacks and plenty of fluids for your employees throughout the work day.

 The most important thing for you and your employees to remember when working outside is to stay hydrated.
-Taking in plenty of fluids is the best way for your employees to avoid succumbing to heat-related illnesses.
+Taking in plenty of fluids is the best way for them to avoid succumbing to heat-related illnesses.

-Before beginning work for the day, make sure that every employee has drank at least 16 ounces of water, and continues to consume at least one cup of water every 15 to 20 minutes throughout the workday.
+Before beginning work for the day, make sure that every employee drinks at least 16 ounces of water, and continues to consume at least one cup of water every 15 to 20 minutes throughout the workday.
 While ice water may be tempting as the heat rises, cold water causes the blood vessels in the stomach to constrict, reducing the rate of fluid absorption.
-Instead, offer cool water to your worker, it absorbs into the body faster which keeps you hydrated when working in the heat.
+Instead, offer cool water to your workers, it absorbs into the body faster and keeps them hydrated when working in the heat.

-Not all fluids are created equally when it comes to staying hydrated in the heat.
+It’s important to note that not all fluids provide an adequate level of hydration.
 Coffee, tea, and caffeinated soft drinks are all dehydrating liquids that can hurt more than they help.
 Lots of water and small amounts of natural fruit juices are your employees’ best friend when working outside.